 Examples of these gifts include Charitable Remainder Trusts, Charitable Lead Trusts and Charitable Gift Annuities.

 The CCD Foundation can help you explore the benefits that may result from an irrevocable planned gift.
-For more information, please contact Leah Goss.
+For more information, please contact Shelley Banker.
 All inquiries are held in strict confidence and there is never an expectation or obligation to complete any gift.

 In 1999, a beloved CCD art professor, Mel Carter, who had spent 30 years at CCD, passed away, leaving $30,000 to establish an endowment for the art department.
 In the years since, multiple students benefitted by receiving scholarships and awards for their artwork.
 The Mel Carter Art Scholarship and Program Endowment will continue to provide resources for CCD’s art department and student artists in perpetuity.
 For his generosity and vision for the future, the CCD Foundation is proud to induct Mel Carter into the Nineteen Sixty-Seven Legacy Society.